LiliaFramework/Lilia/docs/docs/libraries/lia.languages.md

 **Returns**

-* `string`: The translated phrase or the key if missing.
+* *string*: Translated phrase, or the key itself if no translation exists.

 **Example**